-Our required book (order a copy for yourself):
+Our required book:

-The American Dream: A Short History of an Idea That Shaped a Nation, by Jim Cullen (2004).
+The American Dream: A Short History of an Idea That Shaped a Nation by Jim Cullen (2004).
 This history explores how ideas of "The American Dream" have changed over time and have reflected key eras of American history.
 Read the Introduction and Chapters 1-5.
-(Bookfinder is a good way to source used texts.)
+(Bookfinder is a good source for used texts.)

-Our movies (select one and find online or at your local library):
+Our movies (select one and find it online or at your local library):